zacharyedwardsdowns/Skopos-Security/README.md

 Sensitive user data will be encrypted using the PassLib library in Python before being stored.

 ###### Disclamer
-Some information such as captcha keys are a part of the repository as this is not a real service but a group project.
+Some information such as captcha keys and encryption and decryption methods are a part of this repository as this is not a real service but a group capstone project.